blankart/rxstore-observer/readme.md

 The `store` is a store instance using `createRxStore` function.
 It will automatically subscribe to any dispatched function of type `START_FETCHING` to run some side-effects to the store.
 It dispatches `IS_FETCHING` in the middle of the stream of actions which is dispatched immediately.
 As your application gets bigger, RxStore Observer promises to handle most of the work. 🎊

-When building your app, you dont’t need to think about your application side-effects again after writing it.
+When building your app, you don’t need to think about your application side-effects again after writing it.

 If you’re not familiar with [Redux](https://redux.js.org/) and [ReactiveX](http://reactivex.io/), it might be a little bit challenging at first.
 This is a powerful tool for code-splitting and predictability of your application state.